 Too many colors used inconsistently will not make a good combination.

-Limited color palette and consistent use on the objects inside the set, along with great attention to detail (shading) will add up to great results.
+Limited color palette and consistent use on the objects inside the pack, along with great attention to detail (shading) will add up to great results.

-The red color used in the set above can quickly become too aggressive and hurt sales.
-Additionally, it does not bring value to the set.
+The red color used in the pack above can quickly become too aggressive and hurt sales.
+Additionally, it does not bring value to the pack.

 All recommendations for icons also apply to illustrations.
 For illustrations, we generally recommend to make them easy to recolor by customers.
 This is because customers will almost always want to recolor them to fit their own brand.